 - List and describe the innervation and blood supply of the lungs, pleural cavities, and bronchial tree

-- Breasts: There are a few important structures in the pectoral region, including the breasts, superficial fascia, and skin, which are situated in a superficial compartment; and the pectoral muscles and supporting structures, which are in a deep compartment.
+- Breasts: There are a few important structures in the pectoral region (the breasts, superficial fascia, and skin) which are situated in a superficial compartment, but the pectoral muscles and supporting structures are located in a deep compartment.
 The breasts are made up of mammary glands, which are modified sweat glands in the superficial fascia anterior to the pectoral muscles.
-The suspensory ligaments of breast are continuous with the dermis and serve to support each breast.
-The base of each breast runs from ribs 2 to 6, and from the sternum laterally as far as the midaxillary line.
+The suspensory ligaments of the breast are continuous with the dermis and serve to support each breast.
+The base of each breast runs from ribs 2 to 6, and from the sternum laterally to as far as the midaxillary line.
 Each breast is innervated by anterior and lateral cutaneous branches of the 2nd to 6th intercostal nerves, and the nipple is innervated by the 4th intercostal nerve.
 Blood is supplied to the breast via perforating branches off the internal thoracic artery, which you will learn more about later in this lesson.
 About 75% of lymphatic drainage of the breast is through axillary nodes, and the rest is into parasternal nodes associated with the internal thoracic artery.

 - Muscles: Pectoralis major is a large muscle separated from the breast by a layer of deep fascia, and originates from two heads: a clavicular head, which originates from the medial 1/2 of the clavicle, and the sternocostal head, which originates from the sternum and ribs down to the 7th sternochondral junction.
-From its origins, the pectoralis major passes laterally along the 7th costal cartilage onto the aponeurosis of the external abdominal oblique, and inserts into the lateral aspect of the intertubercular sulcus of the humerus (*REVIEW QUESTION: which other muscles that we have studied insert into the intertubercular sulcus?).
-The clavicular and sternocostal heads of pectoralis major come from different embryological precursors, and they are innervated by different nerves.
+From its origins, the pectoralis major passes laterally along the 7th costal cartilage onto the aponeurosis of the external abdominal oblique, and inserts into the lateral aspect of the intertubercular sulcus of the humerus.
+The clavicular and sternocostal heads of the pectoralis major come from different embryological precursors, and they are innervated by different nerves.
 The clavicular head is innervated by the lateral pectoral nerve, which is a branch off the lateral cord of the brachial plexus.
 The sternocostal head is innervated by the medial pectoral nerve, which is a branch off the medial cord of the brachial plexus.
 Note that the lateral and medial pectoral nerves are named for their areas of origin from the brachial plexus, NOT for the position they take relative to one another.
 In fact, the lateral pectoral nerve is situated almost directly superior relative to the medial pectoral nerve.
 Pectoralis major AD-ducts, flexes, and medially rotates the arm.
 Two muscles, subclavius and pectoralis minor, lie deep to pectoralis major.
 Subclavius runs from the anterior and medial part of rib 1 to insert onto the inferior surface of the clavicle, and is innervated by nerve to subclavius, which is a branch of the anterior ramus of C5.
 Pectoralis minor runs from the anterior surface of ribs 3 to 5 to insert onto the coracoid process of the scapula, and is innervated by the medial pectoral nerve, just like the sternocostal portion of pectoralis major.
 Both muscles depress the tip of the shoulder.
 These three muscles together form the anterior wall of the axilla ("armpit"), which is the region through which major nerves, arteries, and veins running from the neck to the upper limb pass.
 Pectoralis minor in particular is an important landmark during dissection that is used to identify the positions of structures in the axilla.
-We will revisit this muscle later in the course.
+We will revisit this muscle in the section of the course focused on the upper limb.
 All three muscles are migrants from the upper limb that have swung around to the anterior side of the chest in the adult.

 - Intercostal spaces: There are 11 intercostal spaces on each side.
 Intercostal spaces 1 to 6 end in the sternum medially, and are sometimes referred to as long intercostal spaces.
 Intercostal spaces 7,8, and 9 are short and bounded medially by costal cartilage, whereas 10 and 11 are short and "open."
 There is, from superior to inferior, a vein, artery, and nerve (VAN) that runs in each intercostal space directly inferior to the rib in the costal groove between 2 inner layers of muscle in the thoracic wall.